-- (6) or more contacts per month. - The team will provide ACT (high intensity) level of service for all newly admitted individuals onto the Flexible ACT team. - ACT-Lite (less intensive) service a less intensive level of ACT for individuals who no longer need ACT level of intensive support but are not yet ready to transition off ACT and benefit from the core principles of the ACT model.
-The number of contacts provided shall be between two (2) and five (5) contacts per month. - The team will utilize clinical discretion to determine when to move individuals to ACT-Lite (less intensive). - Individuals who receive ACT-Lite level of care will work regularly with one (1) assigned staff and the Psychiatrist/NPP.
-The individual may work with others on the team as needed; for example, in cases where the specialty role of other staff is related to their goals. - The team will utilize clinical discretion to determine when to move individuals from ACT-lite to ACT level of service, for example, due to increased risk, crises and/or change in circumstances. - Should an individual's needs/circumstances change that may require increased level of support (e.g., high stress events, signs of increased risk to safety, recent inpatient stay) but does not require a return to full ACT level of service, the Flexible ACT team shall increase the number of contacts based on need, as with any level of ACT services.
+- ACT (high intensity) service as outlined per existing ACT Program Guidelines.
+The number of contacts provided shall be six (6) or more contacts per month. - The team will provide ACT (high intensity) level of service for all newly admitted individuals onto the Flexible ACT team. - ACT-Lite (less intensive) service a less intensive level of ACT for individuals who no longer need ACT level of intensive support but are not yet ready to transition off ACT and benefit from the core principles of the ACT model.
+The number of contacts provided shall be between two (2) and five (5) contacts per month. - The team will utilize clinical discretion to determine when to move individuals to ACT-Lite (less intensive). - Individuals who receive ACT-Lite level of care may regularly work with one (1) dedicated staff, the Psychiatrist/NPP, and the RN/LPN.
+The individual may also work with additional staff on the team as needed; for example, in cases where the specialty role of other staff is related to their goals. - The team will utilize clinical discretion to determine when to move individuals from ACT-lite to ACT level of service, for example, due to increased risk, crises and/or change in circumstances. - Individuals on ACT-Lite may receive service contacts in excess of 2-5 per month, based on need, when there are changes in circumstances that require greater support (e.g., high stress events, signs of increased risk to safety, recent inpatient stay).
+Clinical justification for the need of increased services should be provided in documentation.